Jackie Woodburne: Career

 Woodburne was 22 years old when she decided to become an actress and enrolled in the National Theatre Drama School in Melbourne.
 She met friend and future Neighbours castmate Janet Andrewartha there and graduated in 1980.
 Woodburne played Maggie Gordon in The Young Doctors.
 In 1981, she appeared in the serial drama The Patchwork Hero.
 She also played Josie in the ABC television miniseries Outbreak of Love, which was adapted from Martin Boyd's novel of the same name.
 Woodburne starred in the ABC Film 1915 as Dianne Bendetto, alongside Sigrid Thornton, Scott McGregor and Scott Burgess.
 Woodburne said the fighting is not the only focus of the miniseries, as it shows how the lives of the women were also affected by World War I. Woodburne received a nomination for the Logie Award for Best Support Actress in a Single Drama/Mini Series for her portrayal of Dianne.

 Woodburne had a starring role in a major series on every network.
 Her nine-month stint as Maggie in Nine Network's The Young Doctors was followed by a role in the Network Ten miniseries Sara Dane, and Seven's Cop Shop as Gina Rossi.
 In 1983, she made the first of three appearances in A Country Practice.
 She also brief made an appearance in the very first episode of Sons and Daughters, playing the iconic Pat the Rat character Patricia Dunne in flashbacks.
+In 1985, she guested in an episode of comedy-drama The Fast Lane, which starred her close friend and former flatmate Debra Lawrance.
+This marked the first time they had worked together.